Retr0hex/account-manager/README.md

 # 🗂️ Account Manager – Java Swing

-A lightweight offline account manager built with **Java Swing**, featuring animated gradients and a minimalist interface.
-No databases, no third-party dependencies (other than music playback), and no internet required.
+Offline account manager built with **Java Swing**, with animated gradients and simple interface.
+No databases, no third-party dependencies (other than music playback).

 ---